TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

        PI: Exposure Auto
    * - camera-whitebalance
      - bool
      - Bool stating if the whitebalance values shall be applied via software or in the device.
-Currently only the 72 usb cameras support this.
+Currently only the 72 USB cameras support this.
        Default: False
        PI: Camera Whitebalance